 Philipp has published on migration, integration, identity and conflict in Central Asia and Eurasia, on gender, education and urban lifestyles, on spatial and social mobilities, on business-making and on ethnographic methodology.

-As an expert of ISDC and in other capacities he has consulted on various projects of development cooperation in Central Asia for agencies such as the German Federal Foreign Office (AA), Kreditanstalt für Wiederaufbau (KfW), Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ), Friedrich-Ebert-Stiftung, the World Bank, UN Women, the University of Central Asia (UCA), and ‘The Hague Institute for Global Justice’.
+As an expert of ISDC and in other capacities he has conducted research and consulted on various projects of development cooperation in Central Asia for agencies such as the German Federal Foreign Office (AA), Kreditanstalt für Wiederaufbau (KfW), Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ), Friedrich-Ebert-Stiftung, the World Bank, UN Women, UNICEF, USAID, Mercy Corps, the University of Central Asia (UCA), and ‘The Hague Institute for Global Justice’.